-Accountable Executive: Means a single, identifiable person who has ultimate responsibility for carrying out the safety management system of a public transportation agency; responsibility for carrying out transit asset management practices; and control or direction over the human and capital resources needed to develop and maintain both the agency's public transportation agency safety plan, in accordance with 49 U.S.C.
-5329(d), and the agency's transit asset management plan in accordance with 49 U.S.C.
+Accountable Executive - A single, identifiable person who has ultimate responsibility for carrying out the safety management system of a public transportation agency; for carrying out transit asset management practices; and for control or direction over the human and capital resources needed to develop and maintain both the agency's public transportation agency safety plan, in accordance with 49 U.S.C.
+5329(d), and transit asset management plan, in accordance with 49 U.S.C.
 5326.

-Asset Category: Means a grouping of asset classes, including a grouping of equipment, a grouping of rolling stock, a grouping of infrastructure, and a grouping of facilities.
+Asset Category - A grouping of asset classes, such as equipment, rolling stock, infrastructure, and facilities.

-Asset Class: Means a subgroup of capital assets within an asset category.
+Asset Class - A subgroup of capital assets within an asset category.
 For example, buses, trolleys, and cutaway vans are all asset classes within the rolling stock asset category.

-Asset Inventory: Means a register of capital assets, and information about those assets.
+Asset Inventory - A register of capital assets and information about those assets.

-Capital Asset: Means a unit of rolling stock, a facility, a unit of equipment, or an element of infrastructure used for providing public transportation.
+Capital Asset - A unit of rolling stock, a facility, a unit of equipment, or an element of infrastructure used for providing public transportation.

-Decision Support Tool: Means an analytic process or methodology: (1) To help prioritize projects to improve and maintain the state of good repair of capital assets within a public transportation system, based on available condition data and objective criteria; or (2) To assess financial needs for asset investments over time.
+Decision Support Tool - An analytic process or methodology used (1) To analyze available condition data and objective criteria to help prioritize projects that improve and maintain the state of good repair of capital assets within a public transportation system; or (2) To assess financial needs for asset investments over time.

-Direct Recipient: Means an entity that receives Federal financial assistance directly from the FTA.
+Direct Recipient - An entity that receives federal financial assistance directly from the FTA.

-Equipment: Means an article of nonexpendable, tangible property having a useful life of at least one year.
+Equipment - An article of nonexpendable, tangible property having a useful life of at least one year.

-Exclusive-Use Maintenance Facility: Means a maintenance facility that is not commercial and either owned by a transit provider or used for servicing their vehicles.
+Exclusive-Use Maintenance Facility - A maintenance facility that is not commercial and either owned by a transit provider or used for servicing their vehicles.

-Facility: Means a building or structure that is used in providing public transportation.
+Facility - A building or structure that is used in providing public transportation.

-Full Level of Performance: Means the objective standard established by FTA for determining whether a capital asset is in a state of good repair.
+Full Level of Performance - The objective standard established by FTA for determining whether a capital asset is in a state of good repair.

-Horizon Period: Means the fixed period of time within which a transit provider will evaluate the performance of its TAM plan.
+Horizon Period - The fixed period within which a transit provider will evaluate the performance of its TAM plan.
 FTA's standard horizon period is four years.

-Implementation Strategy: Means a transit provider's approach to carrying out TAM practices, including establishing a schedule, accountabilities, tasks, dependencies, and roles and responsibilities.
+Implementation Strategy - A transit provider's approach to carrying out TAM practices, including establishing schedules, accountabilities, tasks, dependencies, roles, and responsibilities.

-Infrastructure: Means the underlying framework or structures that support a public transportation system.
+Infrastructure - The underlying framework or structures that support a public transportation system.

-Investment Prioritization: Means a transit provider's ranking of capital projects or programs to achieve or maintain a state of good repair.
-An investment prioritization is based on financial resources from all sources that a transit provider reasonably anticipates will be available over the TAM plan horizon period.
+Investment Prioritization - A transit provider's ranking of capital projects or programs to achieve or maintain a state of good repair.
+This is based on financial resources from all sources a transit provider reasonably anticipates will be available over the TAM plan horizon period.

-Key Asset Management Activities: Means a list of activities that a transit provider determines are critical to achieving its TAM goals.
+Key Asset Management Activities - A list of activities that a transit provider determines are critical to achieving its TAM goals.

-Life-Cycle Cost: Means the cost of managing an asset over its whole life.
+Life-Cycle Cost - The cost of managing an asset over its whole life.

-Participant: Means a Tier II provider that participates in a group TAM plan.
+Participant - A Tier II provider that participates in a group TAM plan.

-Performance Measure: Means an expression based on a quantifiable indicator of performance or condition that is used to establish targets and to assess progress toward meeting the established targets (e.g., a measure for on-time performance is the percentage of buses that arrive on time, and a corresponding quantifiable indicator of performance or condition that is an arithmetic difference between scheduled and actual arrival time for each bus).
+Performance Measure - An expression based on a quantifiable indicator of performance or condition used to establish targets and assess progress toward meeting the established targets.
+For example, a measure for on-time performance is the percentage of buses that arrive on time, and a corresponding quantifiable indicator of performance or condition is the difference between scheduled and actual arrival time for each bus).

-Performance Target: Means a quantifiable level of performance or condition, expressed as a value for the measure, to be achieved within a time period required by the FTA.
+Performance Target: - A quantifiable level of performance or condition, expressed as a value for the measure, to be achieved within a time period required by the FTA.

-Public Transportation System: Means the entirety of a transit provider's operations, including the services provided through contractors.
+Public Transportation System - The entirety of a transit provider's operations, including the services provided through contractors.

-Public Transportation Agency Safety Plan: Means a transit provider's documented comprehensive agency safety plan that is required by 49 U.S.C.
+Public Transportation Agency Safety Plan - A transit provider's documented comprehensive agency safety plan that is required by 49 U.S.C.
 5329.

-Recipient: Means an entity that receives Federal financial assistance under 49 U.S.C.
+Recipient - An entity that receives federal financial assistance under 49 U.S.C.
 Chapter 53, either directly from FTA or as a subrecipient.